Sacramento man ‘crushed’ and killed by ATV at Oceano Dunes SVRA, State Parks says

 “Whether you are a new visitor or you come here a lot, it’s all about making sure you know where you are and your limits,” Pearce said.

 This is the second reported death at the Dunes in the past week.
-A woman was killed in a multiple-vehicle crash at the Oceano Dunes on April 19.
+A woman was killed in a multiple-vehicle crash on April 19.

 Comments